flame-engine/flame/doc/tutorials/space_shooter/step_6.md

 we need now to do something when they came in contact.

 We can start that by receiving the collision events in one of the classes.
-I will choose the `Enemy` class to be the one responsible to listenning to events, since in theory, there will mostly likelly have fewer enemies than bullets, so we can less checkings if we keep that logic on the enemies.
+I will choose the `Enemy` class to be the one responsible to listening to events, since in theory, there will mostly likely have fewer enemies than bullets, so we can less checking if we keep that logic on the enemies.

 To listen collision event we need to simply add the `CollisionCallbacks` mixin to a component,